paragliding training center

 The red arrow points to the measurable gap between the reed petal and the valve body.
 The curved steel plates prevent the petals from opening too far.

-When reattaching the reed valve to the crankcase, be CERTAIN to clean the threaded holes in the crankcase and the screws with brake cleaner.
-Apply BLUE threadlock to the screws and torque to 2.5 Nm (Top 80) or to what the owner's manual specifies for your engine.
-Use a very thin layer of RTV sealant on the gasket.
-Too much of it can clog the pump port.
+5. Reattach the reed valve to the crankcase.
+Be CERTAIN to clean the threaded holes in the crankcase and the reed valve body screws with brake cleaner and blow dry.
+Apply blue threadlock to the screws and torque to 2.5 Nm (Top 80) or to what the owner's manual specifies for your engine.